australiangreens/ag-error/README.md

 Making use of the package once installs works in the same way as [jest-extended](https://github.com/jest-community/jest-extended), relying on side-effects.
-Add `ag-error-jest` to your jest `setupFilesAfterEnv` configuration property.
+Add `@australiangreens/ag-error-jest` to your jest `setupFilesAfterEnv` configuration property.
 See [the jest docs](https://jestjs.io/docs/configuration) for details

 For example in `jest.config.js`: